hpacheco/ses/labs/Lab2.md

 * **fuzzing**, a black-box testing technique that consists in *blindly* generating a wide set of random program-independent inputs according to some genetic algorithm;
 * **symbolic execution**, a white-box testing technique that consists in substituting program inputs by symbolic (undefined) values and partially evaluating the program; an outcome of the program exploration is to generate program-dependent tests for symbolic inputs.
 * **concolic execution** is a software testing technique that combines symbolic execution with concrete execution of particular inputs, e.g. generated using fuzzing.

 Fuzzing, symbolic execution and concolic execution are a currently hot research topic, and there are many experimental academic tools being proposed recently.
 The [FuzzBench](https://google.github.io/fuzzbench/) project is an effort to standardize benchmarks of such tools.
+You may get a visual picture of the ever-growing list of available techniques and tools in this [survey](https://github.com/SoftSec-KAIST/Fuzzing-Survey).

 ## [Radamsa](https://gitlab.com/akihe/radamsa)